-After an essential employee enrolls in the program, TDHS will make arrangements to pay for child care at the TDHS licensed program where the child is served.
+After enrollment in the program, TDHS will make arrangements to pay for child care at the TDHS licensed program where the child is served.

-TDHS is partnering with the YMCA and the Boys & Girls Clubs in Tennessee to establish free child care for school-aged children of essential workers.
+TDHS is partnering with the YMCA and the Boys & Girls Clubs in Tennessee to establish free child care for school-aged children.
 Through this partnership, the YMCA and Boys and Girls Clubs will establish a network of temporary/emergency child care locations across the state.
-Essential employees with school aged children who need care will be able to register at these locations and access care at no charge during the COVID-19 state of emergency.
+Eligible workers with school aged children who need care will be able to register at these locations and access care at no charge during the COVID-19 state of emergency.

 More Resources for Parents During COVID-19